 - Has abundant tourism infrastructure thanks to its proximity to tourist attractions in Yeosu (Expo Ocean Park, Odongdo Island), Suncheon (Suncheon Bay National Garden, Naganeupseong Folk Village), etc.

-- An ideal port with deep water level and a wide harbour
+- An ideal port with deep water level and a wide harbor

 - Well equipped with facilities for customers, such as an immigration office and a passenger terminal